 Duplicate Detection Point 2:

-If there is a record already in your database, that has an email address, but no login created yet, the system will pickup on the record's name and email address entered.
+If there is a record already in your database that has an email address, but no user account has been created yet, the system will pick up on the record's email address entered.
 If there is a match, the user will be prompted to verify that they are themselves by requesting a verification code.
-This will send a code to the email on file so that the account the user is creating will link itself to the record that you already have in the system, preventing a duplicate from being created.
+This will send a code to the email address on file so that the account the user is creating will link itself to the record that you already have in the system, preventing a duplicate from being created.

-Once the user clicks "Email Verification Code" the message changes to look like this, allowing the user to enter the code they've emailed.
+Once the user clicks the "Email Verification Code" button the message changes to look like this, allowing the user to enter the code they've received via email:

 Duplicate Detection Point 3:

-If no account exists with the email used, the user will be able to proceed.
+If no user account already exists with the email address that is entered, the user will be able to proceed.
 However, the system will then match on name and parent (or lack of parent).
 Once the user enters their first name, last name, and parent company, Novi will look for that information in the database.